KHAT (Nebraska): History

 Tate Communications of Harlingen, Texas, purchased the KHAT stations in 1990 and broke up the simulcast.
 The FM remained adult contemporary but adopted new call letters as KMXA.
 KHAT AM, meanwhile, took on a big band music format, utilizing the "Stardust" syndicated network; a local talk show hosted by station manager Cathy Fife was added in 1992.
 This continued until Tate opted to sell the land used by KHAT's transmitter facility in 1993.
 As a result, the station ceased broadcasting on April 30; its big band format was kept alive in Lincoln by 1480 AM, which became KMEM in June.

 1530 AM in Lincoln never broadcast again, but the license was sold twice.
-Rock Steady, Inc., acquired the former KMXA, which now bore the KIBZ call letters, early in 1993; it then paid $500 to purchase the KHAT license.
+Rock Steady, Inc., acquired the former KMXA, which now bore the callsign KIBZ, early in 1993; it then paid $500 to purchase the KHAT license.
 Rock Steady then filed to sell its Lincoln cluster first to a company owned by Kraig G. Fox in 1995, but this sale fell through, and Triathlon Broadcasting stepped in to make the purchase of the three stations in 1996.
 Triathlon, however, was up against the clock: the Telecommunications Act of 1996 had introduced a new one-year time limit for a station to be silent, and the cost of rebuilding the five-tower array necessary for KHAT's directional pattern caused the company not to pursue the project.